01Story

 The Russian state brutally expropriates Yukos

-From the turn of the century, Yukos chief executive, Mikhail Khodorkovsky, played a growing role in Russian civil society, promoting liberal democracy and economic reform.
+Following the turn of the century, Yukos chief executive, Mikhail Khodorkovsky, played a growing role in Russian civil society, promoting liberal democracy and economic reform.
 In 2001 he launched the Open Russia Foundation to strengthen the country’s democratic culture.
-In the eyes of President Vladimir Putin, he posed a threat.
+President Vladimir Putin considered Khodorkovsky a threat, and decided to make an example out of him.

 As it pursued its campaign of intimidation, the Russian state revealed its true goal: to destroy Yukos and steal its assets.
 In 2006, the state auctioned off Yukos’s core production facility, Yuganskneftegaz, in less than 10 minutes.
 The vast majority of Yukos’s assets were acquired well below their market value by Rosneft, the state-owned oil producer, and its affiliates.
 Yukos was forced into bankruptcy in 2006, and struck from the company register in 2007.